cubic9com/crowpanel-5.79_weather-display/README.md

 1. Click the "API keys" tab.

-1. Make a note of your API key.
+1. Note down your API key.

 1. Click the "Billing plans" tab.